 Electricity cannot be mined from the ground like coal.
 So it is called a secondary source of energy, meaning that it is derived from primary sources, including coal, natural gas, nuclear fission reactions, sunlight, wind, and hydropower.
 Most direct uses of primary energy are limited to generating heat and motion.
 Electricity, by contrast, is extremely versatile, with a wide range of complex applications.
 Electricity plays such an essential role in contemporary American life that its supply and demand are often examined separately from the primary sources used to produce it.

 The U.S. Energy Information Administration (EIA) projects an 11% increase in electricity generation in the United States between 2015 and 2040, or about 0.4% per year.
 In practical terms, that means a corresponding increase in the demand for coal and gas, at least in the near future.
 Electricity-generating plants now consume nearly two-fifths of U.S. energy from all sources, including about 91% of America’s coal and 35% of its natural gas, as well as biomass and landfill gas.
 Burning those fuels produces copious amounts of greenhouse gases (GHGs) and other pollutants.

 Generating electricity using renewable sources is a challenging task, but some progress is being made.
-According to EIA projections, the share of total energy used by power plants from sources such as solar, wind, and geothermal is projected to grow to about 28% by 2040 (3.6% per year).
+According to EIA projections, the share of total energy used by power plants from sources such as solar, wind, and geothermal is projected to reach 28% by 2040.
 However, integrating the energy from many of these renewable sources would likely require expansion and enhancement of the electric transmission system, such as the addition of more power lines.

 The share of total energy used by power plants from sources such as solar, wind, and geothermal is projected to grow to about 28% by 2040.

 A sustained effort and accelerated deployment of new technologies and efficient renewable sources could power a greater percentage of U.S. electricity needs.
 The eventual outcome will depend on consumers’ choices, U.S. government policy, and the market price of existing and alternative energy sources.